ARM-software/psa-api/doc/crypto/api/ops/key-wrapping.rst

     The wrapped key data determines the key size.
     :code:``psa_get_key_bits(attributes)`` must either match the determined key size or be ``0``.

-    Implementations must reject an attempt to import a key of size zero.
+    Implementations must reject an attempt to unwrap a key if the determined key size is ``0``.

     .. note::
         A call to `psa_unwrap_key()` first applies the decryption procedure associated with the key-wrapping algorithm ``alg``, using the ``wrapping_key`` key, to the supplied ``data`` buffer.
-        If the decryption succeeds, the resulting plaintext, along with the provided ``attributes`` are then processed as if they were inputs to ``psa_import_key()``.
+        The resulting plaintext is retained within the cryptoprocessor, and used with the provided ``attributes`` to create a key, as if they were inputs to `psa_import_key()`.

-        The benefit of using `psa_unwrap_key()` is that the plaintext key material is not exposed outside of the cryptoprocessor.

     .. note::
         The |API| does not support asymmetric private key objects outside of a key pair.